beling/book-pl/src/ch10-01-syntax.md

 operations that are available only for floating point types.

 Generic type parameters in a struct definition aren’t always the same as those you use in that struct’s method signatures.
-For example, Listing 10-11 defines the method `mixup` on the `Point<T, U>` struct from Listing 10-8.
+For example, listing 10-11 defines the method `mixup` on the `Point<T, U>` struct from listing 10-8.
 The method takes another `Point` as a parameter, which might have different types from the `self` `Point` we’re calling `mixup` on.
 The method creates a new `Point` instance with the `x` value from the `self` `Point` (of type `T`) and the `y` value from the passed-in `Point` (of type `W`).

-<span class="filename">Filename: src/main.rs</span>
+<span class="filename">Plik: src/main.rs</span>

 ```rust
 {{#rustdoc_include ../listings/ch10-generic-types-traits-and-lifetimes/listing-10-11/src/main.rs}}